derek-knox/Coding-For-Designers/book/JavaScript/Mindset.md

 It is worth noting however that refactoring is a susceptible step in that it can lead to bugs.
 A bug is code that unintentionally prevents work or that does work incorrectly.
 We'll cover this more and explore concrete examples in the *Errors* and *Debugging* sections.

 The takeaway is that code is a living thing.
 It can be molded into a more perfect shape.
 Code can be made more understandable during authoring time while becoming more efficient during execution time.
-By refactoring early and often we author more readable, less complex, and more efficient code.
+By refactoring early and often we can author more readable, less complex, and more efficient code.